 Most of web services implementations around lack of good perfomance and requires high system resources.
 As opposite, Duda is built with high performance and low resources consumption in mind, it takes the most of Monkey web server to achieve it goals.

-We invite you to review our initial blog post about Duda and a comparisson about performance and resources usage:
+We invite you to review our presentation slides to see a comparisson about performance and resources usage:

 Duda is an open source project under the GNU Lesser General Public License v2.
 It means that you don't need to open source your project (as well you don't need to pay any fee for the stack).
 If is the case, you are only forced to release the modifications performed to some stack component.